 |Total time:||15 minutes|

-1 15 ounce can of no salt added pinto beans, drained and rinsed OR two cups prepared* dried pinto beans (about 2/3 cup dried beans)
+1 15 ounce can of no salt added pinto beans, drained and rinsed OR 2 cups prepared dried pinto beans (about 2/3 cup dried beans)

 1/2 cup salsa

-1. Before you begin wash your hands, surfaces, utensils, and vegetables.
+- Before you begin, wash your hands, surfaces, utensils, and vegetables.
 If using dried beans, prepare according to package directions.

-- Add beans to a large, resealable plastic bag.
-Squeeze out extra air and seal.
+- Add beans to a large, zip-close bag.
+Squeeze extra air out of bag and seal.
 Mash beans with your fingers until beans have a smooth consistency.

-3. Add yogurt and salsa to the bag.
-Re-seal bag and mash with fingers until well combined.
+- Add yogurt and salsa to the bag.
+Reseal bag and mash with fingers until well-combined.

-4. Serve immediately with fresh cut vegetables or refrigerate for a firmer consistency.
+- Serve immediately with freshly-cut vegetables or refrigerate for a firmer consistency.